chase-manning/react-photo-studio/README.md

 # :art: Photoshop Online

 ![image](https://user-images.githubusercontent.com/53957795/105798164-653ca980-5ff6-11eb-8f19-268031030524.png)

 Photoshop Online is an online photo editing application.
 It is currently in Beta and so a lot of features are still in active development.

+## Contributing

+If you are interested in contributing please check out our [Contribution Guide](https://github.com/chase-manning/photoshop-online/blob/master/.github/CONTRIBUTING.md) :tada: